 And I wonder how it would ever be possible for an AI to be interesting in the long run.

-I'm not positive if it's possible.
+I'm not positive it's possible.

 And here's why.

-Let me check with you, and you can tell me in the comments if I'm – When you're doing the talking to someone else, you usually enjoy it, right?
+When you're doing the talking to someone else, you usually enjoy it, right?

 Because you're doing the talking.

-So you're talking about what you want to talk about, and you're being heard, and you're getting attention.
+So you're talking about what you want to talk about and you're being heard and you're getting attention.

 So when you're doing the talking, you're happy.